The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

 \section{Discussion}

-We have shown that inhibitory feedback effectively suppresses correlations in heterogeneous recurrent neural networks of leaky integrate-and-fire (LIF) neurons with nonlinear sub-threshold dynamics , emulated on analog neuromorphic hardware (\spikey{}; \citep{Schemmel06_1,Pfeil13_11}).
-Both input and output correlations are substantially smaller in networks with intact feedback loop (\fb{}) as compared to the case where the feedback is replaced by randomized input (\rand{}).
-The study hence confirms that active decorrelation of network activity by inhibitory feedback \citep{Renart10_587,Tetzlaff12_e1002596} is a general phenomenon which can be observed in realistic, highly inhomogeneous networks with sufficiently strong negative feedback.
+We have shown that inhibitory feedback effectively suppresses correlations in heterogeneous recurrent neural networks of leaky integrate-and-fire (LIF) neurons with nonlinear subthreshold dynamics, emulated on analog neuromorphic hardware (\spikey{}; \citep{Schemmel06_1,Pfeil13_11}).
+Both input and output correlations are substantially smaller in networks with intact feedback loop (\fb{}), as compared to the case where the feedback is replaced by randomized input while preserving the connectivity structure and presynaptic firing rates (\rand{}).
+Our results hence show that active decorrelation of network activity by inhibitory feedback \citep{Renart10_587,Tetzlaff12_e1002596} is a general phenomenon which can be observed in realistic, highly heterogeneous networks with nonlinear interaction and sufficiently strong negative feedback.
+Moreover, the study serves as a proof-of-principle that network activity can be efficiently decorrelated even on heterogeneous hardware, which can be exploited in functional applications, e.g., in the neuromorphic algorithms developed by \citet{Pfeil13_11} and \citet{Schmuker14_2081}.

+Functional neural architectures often rely on stochastic dynamics of its constituents or on some form of background noise \citep[see, e.g.,][]{Maass14_860,Pfeil13_11, Schmuker14_2081}.
+Deterministic recurrent neural networks with inhibitory feedback could provide decorrelated noise to such functional networks, both in artificial as well as in biological substrates.
+In neuromorphic hardware applications, these ``noise networks'' could thereby replace conventional random-number generators and avoid a costly transmission of background noise from a host computer to the hardware substrate (which may be particularly relevant for mobile applications with low power consumption; see \prettyref{app:power}).
+It needs to be investigated, however, how well functional stochastic circuits perform in the presence of such network-generated noise.